Yale-BIM/f21-assignments/assignment-3/README.md

 #### Preliminaries
 You will be training Neural Networks for this assignment.
-It is possible to complete all of the tasks using CPUs, but it would be much faster to train on a GPU for Part III.
+It is possible to complete all of the tasks using your local CPU, but it might be faster at times to train on the cloud and using hardware acceleration (e.g., GPU).

+> Whether or not you use the cloud to train your neural networks, the deliverables are the same.
+You should submit code in your private Gitlab repository.
+You should also submit a report and model parameter files to Canvas.

 ##### Training on Google Colaboratory
 One option to train a network on the cloud is to use [Google Colaboratory](https://colab.research.google.com).
-Google Colaboratory (or Colab) is a free research tool for machine learning education and research.
+Google Colaboratory (or Colab) is a **free** research tool for machine learning education and research.
 It's a [Jupyter notebook](http://jupyter.org/) environment that requires no setup to use.
 For more information on using Google Colab such as usage limits, read the official [F.A.Q](https://research.google.com/colaboratory/faq.html).